DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxButton/1 Configuration/onClick.md

 To validate the editors that are related to the [validation group](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration/validationGroup.md '/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#validationGroup') specified for this button, use the **validationGroup** field of the object passed as the event handler's parameter.
 The **validationGroup** object has the following structure.

 - **group**
-    The name or object of the validation group that is assigned to the button's **validationGroup** option.
+    The name or object of the validation group that is assigned to the button's **validationGroup** property.
 - **validators**
     An array of **Validator** UI components that are included to the validation group.
 - **validate()**